bytecodealliance/wasmtime/cranelift/docs/ir.rst

     :arg MinBytes: Guaranteed minimum heap size in bytes.
 Accesses below this size will never trap.
     :arg BoundGV: Global value containing the current heap bound in bytes.
-    :arg GuardBytes: Size of the guard pages in bytes.
+    :arg OffsetGuardBytes: Size of the offset-guard pages in bytes.

 Heap examples
 ~~~~~~~~~~~~~

 The SpiderMonkey VM prefers to use fixed heaps with a 4 GB bound and 2 GB of
-guard pages when running WebAssembly code on 64-bit CPUs.
-The combination of a
+offset-guard pages when running WebAssembly code on 64-bit CPUs.
+The combination
-4 GB fixed bound and 1-byte bounds checks means that no code needs to be
+of a 4 GB fixed bound and 1-byte bounds checks means that no code needs to be
 generated for bounds checks at all:

 .. literalinclude:: heapex-sm64.clif